mrezn/mrezn.github.io/index.md

 [August 2022 to January  2023]
 *Design low power crowd detection alert system and crowd alert system on CCTVs(edge device)*

-**Chosun university**

-[March 2022 until now]
-*Research on low-power computer vision algorithms for deploying on embedded devices in field of object detection and classification*

-*Research on using Adaptive Neuro-Fuzzy Inference System in computer vision application*

 **American Institute of Aeronautics and Astronautics(AIAA)**